lucyparsons/OpenOversight/CONTRIB.md

  We use [pre-commit](https://pre-commit.com/) for automated linting and style checks.
 Be sure to [install pre-commit](https://pre-commit.com/#installation) and run `pre-commit install` in your local version of the repository to install our pre-commit checks.
 This will make sure your commits are always formatted correctly.

+ You can run `pre-commit run --all-files` or `make lint` to run pre-commit over your local codebase, or `pre-commit run` to run it only over the currently stages files.

 ## Development Environment

 You can use our Docker-compose environment to stand up a development OpenOversight.